rgmyr/coremdlr/README.md

 ## Setup Notes

 Submodules in this package use absolute imports.
 You should be able to use `pip` to do a local develop mode install:

 ```bash
 $ pip install -e path/to/coremdlr
 ```

-This is the recommended option, because it will automatically try to install any dependencies you don't already have -- but alternatively, you can add the root directory add to your `PYTHONPATH`:
+This is the recommended option since it will automatically try to install any dependencies you don't already have.
+But alternatively, you can add the root directory add to your `PYTHONPATH`:

 ```bash
 $ cd path/to/coremdlr
 $ export PYTHONPATH=$PYTHONPATH:`pwd`
 ```

-## Data
+## Code & Module Organization

 TODO

-## Code & Module Organization
+## Data

 TODO